wunnakueleon/Exercism-Solutions/README.md

-# Exercism-Python-Solutions
+# Exercism-Solutions
-Python Solutions from Exercism will be curated under this repository.
+Solutions from Exercism will be curated under this repository.
 And it will be added everyday as such.